ruppinlab/DECODEM/README.md

 - Fig. 4, Supp.
 Figs. 4A-D: `generate_plots_cci_v2.py`
 - Fig. 5, Supp.
 Fig. 5: `generate_plots_sc_surv_v2.py`

-Examples of the generated figures are provided in [figures](figures/).
+if `svdat = True` in the scripts, the figures will be saved in: [data/plots](data/plots/) (the directory will be created if it doesn't exist already).
+Examples of the figures generated are provided in [figures](figures/).